davidjb/2016-devnq-open-source-talk/slides.md

 > You get **copyright** on what you create and **license** it to others to use.

-Licences impose restrictions on (re-)use or grant specific rights.
+Licences grant specific rights and impose restrictions on re/use.

 Notes:
-* Not a laywer
+* Not a lawyer!
+* Some licences allow you to anything (MIT)
+* Some require you to attribute in a certain way
+* Some control what licence projects using it must have (GNU Public Licence/GPL)

 ## When contributing